ando76/CSS-Guidelines/README.md

 Exceptions may be gradient syntax and URLs in comments.
 That’s fine, there’s nothing we can do about that.

-I prefer four (4) space indents over tabs and write multi-line CSS.
+I prefer tab indents and write multi-line CSS.

 ### One file vs. many files

-Some people prefer to work with single, large files.
-This is fine, and by sticking to the following guidelines you’ll encounter no problems.
-Since moving to Sass I have started sharding my stylesheets out into lots of tiny includes.
+Since adopting an OOCSS methodology whilst refactoring our code-base in 2011 I started splitting my stylesheets up into lots of partial files that were then bundled into one request for production.
+This year (2013) I have started to use Sass and this also allows me to continue with this approach.
-This too is fine… Whichever method you choose, the following rules and guidelines apply.
-The only notable difference is with regards our table of contents and our section titles.
-Read on for further explanation…
+The following rules and guidelines apply…

 ### Table of contents